Last updated June 2026

-The Marlborough Museum is the regional history museum for Marlborough, based at Brayshaw Heritage Park about 4.5 km from central Blenheim.
-The museum is owned and operated entirely by volunteers of the Marlborough Historical Society, and houses a substantial collection of textiles, historic photographs, video and film, artefacts and objects covering Marlborough’s history.
-Open Sunday, Tuesday and Thursday from 11am to 3pm.
-The associated Marlborough Archives are also part of the museum complex.
+Marlborough Museum is the regional history museum for Marlborough, located at Brayshaw Heritage Park 4.5 km from central Blenheim.
+The museum is owned and operated entirely by volunteers of the Marlborough Historical Society and holds collections of textiles, historic photographs, video and film, artefacts and objects that document the region’s history from early settlement onward.
+It shares the park complex with several other heritage groups and offers visitors a focused look at Marlborough’s past alongside related attractions.
+The associated Marlborough Archives operate from the same site on a slightly different schedule.
+Current entry is $10 per adult with children free, and ample free parking is available on site.

 Practical Information